At Wilberforce Primary we use a range of different forms of assessment. These are outlined briefly below and give you an overview about how we assess.

 The EYFS Profile is broken down into seven specific areas of learning:

 - Understanding the world

 Assessment is ongoing throughout the EYFS but the official EYFS Profile for each child is completed in the final term of Reception.
 The assessment takes place through teacher observation of children’s learning and development as they take part in everyday activities and planned observations where teachers spend time on a specific task with an individual child or small group.

-There are three separate achievement levels within each Development Matters age band (a document which outlines expected progress for different age ranges in the Early Years):
+There are two separate achievement levels within each Development Matters age band (a document which outlines expected progress for different age ranges in the Early Years):

-- Expected: your child is working at the level expected for his age
+- Expected: your child is working at the level expected for their age

 - Emerging: your child is working below the expected level